danielbran/CVBuilder/README.md

 - extension method;
 - abstract class and interface segregation;

+Things to improve:
+- validation
+- code separation in partial classes
+- more accured documentation for the methods

 Note: The validation are not complete yet, the validators needs to be adjustes, for example the email validation, phone validation and so on.